guardian/gateway/docs/development.md

 };
 ```

 In most cases you want to `useClientState` outside a presentation component, and pass in the values you need as a prop to the component.
-This allows us to independently render this component in tests/storybook without relying on the rest of the app and state.
+This allows us to independently render this component in tests/storybook without having to mock the rest of the app and state.

 Here's a contrived example: